Psychiatry is the largest and clinically most diverse section of Big Lots Behavioral Health Services at Nationwide Children's Hospital.

 Meet Our Psychiatry Team

-Our comprehensive approach to care is provided by a multidisciplinary team – which may include a psychiatrist, developmental-behavioral pediatrician, nurse practitioner, psychologist, clinical social worker, and clinical counselor – to determine the best treatment options for each child and adolescent.
+Our comprehensive approach to care is provided by a multidisciplinary team – which may include a psychiatrist, advanced practice provider, psychiatric nurses, psychologist, clinical social worker or counselor, and clinical therapies team members – to determine the best treatment options for each child and adolescent.

 We offer child and adolescent psychiatrists, who specialize in the evaluation, diagnosis and pharmacology related to treating mental disorders.